WWDCNotes/Content/README.md

 The amount of new WWDC content every year is incredible, and, sometimes, watching these videos is really the only way to understand how things work, or how to make them work.

-[WWDC Notes][website] can be used as a quick reminder of what was presented, as a reference, or even as a time-saver, since watching all WWDC sessions takes hundreds of hours.
+[WWDC NOTES][website] can be used as a quick reminder of what was presented, as a reference, or even as a time-saver, since watching all WWDC sessions takes hundreds of hours.

 In this repository you can find all the WWDC sessions notes available in the [main website][website], all notes are written in [Markdown][markdownSpec].